King-Halo-Fan/Umamusume-Tracker/README.md

 Here's what makes it useful:
 * Track which characters you own, their story events, epitapths, and race data all in one place
-* Save your progress to the cloud using a simple PIN — no account needed
+* Save your progress to the cloud using a simple PIN — no account needed.
+If youre using this without making your own repository, please be respectful of other peoples saves if a PIN has already been used.
 * Support for costume alternates so your tracker reflects your preferred outfits

 <p align="right">(<a href="#readme-top">back to top</a>)</p>